Paul Inouye

 Paul Inouye is the father of two children Miles and Sutton.

-What’s one trend that excites you?
+What’s one tech trend that excites you?

 Technology, and particularly software, is literally changing the world.
 What I mean by that is that software is literally disrupting almost every other major industry from payments to supply chains to agriculture to insurance to retail.
 This is the result of a cadre of highly talented and visionary entrepreneurs rethinking traditional processes and developing new innovative solutions for these industries aimed at improving decision-making via data/analytics or streamlining old inefficient processes.

-What is one habit of yours that makes you more productive as an entrepreneur?
+What is one habit of yours that made you more productive as a former banker?

 What advice would you give your younger self?

 Do more virtual meetings and take fewer flights!
-Times are they are a-changing! 🙂
+Times are they are a-changing! ?

-Tell us something that’s true that almost nobody agrees with you on.
+Tell us something that’s true that almost nobody agreed with you on.

 A banker can actually be more effective by taking a less combative stance on issues.
 I think a pearl of common wisdom is that tech m&a banking is a dog-eat-dog world that requires you to take no prisoners.
-As I became more senior in banking, I have realized that it was important to develop deep professional relationships with both clients and professionals on the other side of the table as a long career would require dealing with these individuals on multiple occasions as opposed to on series of one-off instances.
+As I became more senior in banking, I realized that it was important to develop deep professional relationships with both clients and professionals on the other side of the table as a long career would require dealing with these individuals on multiple occasions as opposed to on series of one-off instances.

-What is the best $100 you recently spent?
+What was the best $100 you recently spent?
 What and why?

 My annual membership for CLEAR for while I don’t travel as frequently as I used to, I have found it invaluable as it removes so much of the stress of travel is being whisked to the front of the long lines that are back at airports.
 Rather than glancing at my watch, the TSA line moves along at a glacial pace in front of me, I would much rather grab a healthy meal inside the terminal and casually make my way to my gate than have to sprint to catch my flight.